abigailwozniak/college-migration-IV/detail.md

 ## 1980 Census Data Setup

-*The main 1980 Census dataset and do-file:*
+*The main 1980 Census data set and do-file:*

 - **census_1980.dta** – raw 1980 Census 5% Sample from IPUMS.
 The sample is restricted to men aged 25 to 40.
-- **census1980_clean.do** – cleans **census_1980.dta** and merges cohort size, employment-population, and induction data to create one of the final 1980 Census datasets (**census1980_cleaned.dta**).
+- **census1980_clean.do** – cleans **census_1980.dta** and merges cohort size, employment-population, and induction data to create one of the final 1980 Census data sets (**census1980_cleaned.dta**).
 The do-file also creates Table 1 before saving **census1980_cleaned.dta**.
-The following files are merged in to create the final dataset:
+The following files are merged in to create the final dat aset:
   - **blanchard_katz.dta** – state-level unemployment insurance rates (epop and epopstate) sorted by bplg and year19
   -	**cohortsize_c60.dta** – 1960 cohort size at the birthyear and statebirthyear level (lnsize and lnstatesize) sorted by bplg and birthyear.
   - **inductions_short6m.dta** – a short version of **inductions.dta** (containing only birthyear, bplg, staterisk, nationalrisk, nationalrisk_, and risk)

 ## Induction Risk Data Setup

-*The main Stata datasets and the do-file used to create our measures of induction risk:*
+*The main Stata data sets and the do-file used to create our measures of induction risk:*

 - **inductionrisk_setup3.do** – generates national-level and state-level induction risk by birth year and by six-month birth interval.
-Creates datasets with various definitions of induction risk.
+Creates data sets with various definitions of induction risk.
-  - *This do-file uses the following datasets:*
+  - *This do-file uses the following data sets:*
     - **national_inductions.dta** – national level inductions and cohort size by birth year for birth years 1935 to 1959.
 Note that inductions for 1955 onwards equal zero.
 Created from **inductions.xls**.
     - **state_inductions.dta** – state level inductions and enrollments by calendar year.
 Created from **state_level_inductions_enrollments.xls** (see below).
     - **state_inductions_aw.dta** – state level inductions and enrollments by six months of calendar year.
 Created from **state_level_inductions_enrollments_aw.xlsx**.
-  - *This do-file creates the following datasets:*
+  - *This do-file creates the following data sets:*
-    - **inductions.dta** – final dataset created by **inductionrisk_setup3.do**.
+    - **inductions.dta** – final data set created by **inductionrisk_setup3.do**.
     - **inductions_short.dta** – a short version of inductions.dta containing only birthyear, bplg, staterisk, nationalrisk, nationalrisk_, and risk.
 Note that risk is equivalent to the measure in C&L 2000.
 Our nationalrisk is created by aggregating up state level induction totals and enrollments and is not exactly equal to risk but is very close.
 See **inductionrisk_setup3.do** for constructions.
     - **inductions_short6m.dta**, **inductions_short6mt.dta**, **inductions_short6ma.dta** – versions with different definitions of induction risk.

-*The full set of raw data that we put together to construct the datasets on induction risk:*
+*The full set of raw data that we put together to construct the data sets on induction risk:*

 - **inductions.xls** – national-level induction rates and cohort sizes from C&L (data from David Card) and SSS website.
 - **state_level_enrollments.xls** – state-level 10th and 11th grade enrollments from 1961-1969, and secondary totals for 1959-1960.